djdunc/hercules/COACH/docs/Temperature-change/Readme.md

 My hypothesis is that we are dealing with two problems:

 1. A positive offset in temperature caused by the enclosure.
-2. A temporal drift in temperature caused by the weather change, which is magnified by the first problem.
+2. A temporal change in temperature caused by the weather change, which is magnified by the first problem.

 Let's see how is the [weather temperature in London](https://weatherspark.com/h/y/45062/2023/Historical-Weather-during-2023-in-London-United-Kingdom#Figures-Temperature) during 2024: